marineenergy/server/README.md

 docker-compose stop
 ```

-## mhk-env.us manual post-docker install steps
+## marineenergy.app manual post-docker install steps

 TODO: fold into `docker-compose.yml`

-Log into rstudio.mhk-env.us as admin and use the Terminal to:
+Log into rstudio.marineenergy.app as admin and use the Terminal to:

 ```bash
 sudo chown -R 777 /share